+\\ Post Test Seal Integrity testing is required only for ILI that must maintain a presure seal following initiation
-A.4.3 Radiographic Examination.
-Each initiator shall be subjected to radiographic examination such as X-ray, neutron bombardment, gamma rays, etc. Radiographic plates shall be identified by date, initiator part number, lot number, date of manufacture, and manufacturer's identification.

-A.4.4 Bridge Circuit Resistance.
+- A.4.3.
+Radiographic Examination.
+Each initiator shall be subjected to radiographic examination such as X-ray, neutron bombardment, gamma rays, etc., and meet the manufacturer's radiographic examination criteria.
+Radiographic plates shall be identified by date, initiator part number, lot number, date of manufacture, and manufacturer's identification. - A.4.4.
+Bridge Circuit Resistance.
 Each initiator shall be subjected to a bridge circuit resistance test.
 The resistance measured shall be within manufacturer's acceptance criteria.
-During the course of the certification testing, if the bridge circuit resistance changes in either direction by more than 5% from the initial value, an evaluation to determine the cause shall be performed and provided to the design safety authority.

-A.4.5 Firing Properties.
-The firing properties shall be determined by statistical tests for a sample of no fewer than 30 EFI each at hot, cold and ambient temperatures.
+During the course of the certification testing, if the absolute value of the difference between the initial and resulting bridge circuit resistance is greater than 10 percent, then an evaluation to determine the cause shall be performed and provided to the appropriate safety authority. - A.4.5.
+Firing Properties.
+The firing properties shall be determined by statistical tests for a sample of no fewer than 30 ILI each at hot, cold and ambient temperatures.
+The test procedures and the associated statistical analysis methods used shall be in accordance with those found in MIL-STD-331.
 The appropriate safety authority shall approve the test procedures and the associated statistical analysis methods used.
 Firing circuitry shall be in accordance with paragraph A.5.1.
-In addition to reporting the reliability levels, all raw data recorded for the sensitivity tests that comprise the firing properties test shall be reported along with the mean firing voltage and the associated standard deviation.

-A.4.5.1 Minimum All-Fire Voltage, (MAFV).
-Statistical analysis of the firing properties data shall be used to predict a minimum all-fire voltage for a firing reliability of 0.999 at 95% confidence at each temperature.

-A.4.5.2 Maximum No-Fire Voltage, (MNFV).
+In addition to reporting the reliability levels, all raw data recorded for the sensitivity tests that comprise the firing properties test shall be reported along with the mean firing voltage and the associated standard deviation. - A.4.5.1.
+Minimum All-Fire Voltage, (MAFV).
+Statistical analysis of the firing properties data shall be used to predict a minimum all-fire voltage at each temperature.
+MAFV is defined as the projected voltage at which the initiator has at least a 0.999 probability to fire with 95 percent single sided upper confidence level. - A.4.5.2.
+Maximum No-Fire Voltage, (MNFV).
 Statistical analysis of the firing properties data shall be used to predict a maximum no-fire voltage at all temperatures.
-MNFV is defined as the projected voltage at which the initiator has at most a .001 probability to fire with 95% confidence.

-A.4.5.3 Maximum Allowable Safe Stimulus, (MASS).
+MNFV is defined as the projected voltage at which the initiator has at most a 0.001 probability to fire with 95 percent single sided lower confidence level.
+The ILI MNFV shall be greater than 500 Volts at all temperatures tested. - A.4.5.3.
+Maximum Allowable Safe Stimulus, (MASS).
 Statistical analysis of the firing properties data shall be used to predict MASS at all temperatures.
-MASS is defined as the projected voltage at which the initiator has at most a $10^{-6}$ probability to fire with 95% confidence.
-The EFI MASS shall be greater than 500 Volts at all temperatures tested.

-A.4.5.4 Fuze Arming Voltage (FAV).
+MASS is defined as the projected voltage at which the initiator has at most a $1 \times 10^{-6}$ (one in one million) probability to fire with ideal confidence (often called the point estimate).
+The ILI MASS shall be greater than 500 Volts at all temperatures tested. - A.4.5.4.
+Fuze Arming Voltage (FAV).
 Statistical analysis of the firing properties data shall be used to predict a voltage normally assessed as the fuze arming point at all temperatures.
-FAV is defined as the estimated voltage at which the initiator has a 0.005 probability to fire at 95% confidence.

-A.4.6 Maximum No-Damage Current, (MNDC).
-A statistical test series at ambient temperature shall be conducted to determine the mean DC current level required to damage the EFI.
-The mean DC current level shall be above 1 ampere.

-A.4.7 Thermal Cook-Off.
-The reaction of the EFI when subjected to a thermal cook-off environment will be determined.
+FAV is defined as the estimated voltage at which the initiator has a 0.005 probability to fire at 95 percent single sided lower confidence level. - A.4.6.
+Maximum No-Damage Current, (MNDC).
+A statistical test series at ambient temperature shall be conducted to determine the mean and standard deviation DC current level required to damage the ILI in one minute.
+The 0.001 probability to damage at 95 percent single sided lower confidence DC current level shall be greater than 1 ampere. - A.4.7.
+Thermal Cook-Off.
+The reaction of the ILI when subjected to a thermal cook-off environment will be determined.